sagemath/sagewiki_to_gh-2022-10-10/mathbook.md

 Easiest: you should be able to preview the source file (calculus-article.xml) by opening it in a web browser with the stylesheet (article-html.xsl) in the same directory.
 This works on some browsers, and not on others, so experiment.
 I have used Firefox on Ubuntu with success.

-Easy: use the following command to create XHTML output and view in your browser by opening the output file, which should look like:  [[[[http://buzzard.ups.edu/mathbook/calculus-article.html|XHTML Output]].
+Easy: use the following command to create XHTML output and view in your browser by opening the output file, which should look like:  [[http://buzzard.ups.edu/mathbook/calculus-article.html|XHTML Output]].
 MathJax does the math, Sage Cell Server does the code.

 {{{
 xsltproc article-html.xsl calculus-article.xml > calculus-article.html
 }}}

-Alternate: issue the following to produce [[[[http://buzzard.ups.edu/mathbook/calculus-article.pdf|PDF Output]].
+Alternate: issue the following to produce [[http://buzzard.ups.edu/mathbook/calculus-article.pdf|PDF Output]].
 Sage cells are being ignored right now.
 A textual version of these should be easy to implement.

 {{{
 xsltproc article-latex.xsl calculus-article.xml > calculus-article.tex
 pdflatex calculus-article.tex
 }}}

 Advanced: create a [[https://cloud.sagemath.ocom|Sage Cloud]] worksheet from the same source.
 I have this working in the lab.
+Posted soon.

 == Other Projects ==